 - Prepares students to be barber stylists to include shaving, men’s grooming, styling, and more.

 Prior to entering the Barber Conversion program, students must hold a valid Texas Department of Licensing and Regulation cosmetology license.
-Students should understand that their criminal history could keep them from being licensed by the state of Texas.
-Students with questions about their background and licensure should speak with their faculty member or Department Chair.
+In accordance with Texas House Bill 1508, the College informs all students in this program who may have a criminal background that a criminal history could keep graduates from being licensed by the state of Texas.
+Students with any questions about their background and licensure may speak with the Department Chair.

 Plan of Study